Our Experience

 S.S. v.
 Investors Group Financial Services Inc., 2023 BCSC 86

-S.S. claimed that the respondent’s investigation was negligent, leading to his wrongful dismissal.
+S.S. asserted that the respondent’s investigation was negligent, leading to his wrongful dismissal.
 He argued that the respondent had breached its duty of care by conducting the investigation and reporting to the MFDA without reasonable competence, thoroughness, and objectivity.
 The respondent sought to strike out these claims, arguing that no duty of care was owed to S.S. regarding the investigation and its subsequent reporting to the MFDA.

-The Court referenced case law, specifically J.C. v.
+The Court referenced previous case law, specifically J.C. v.
 Canac Kitchens, which held that employers do not owe a duty of care to employees in conducting internal investigations.
 A duty of care, in legal terms, refers to the legal obligation of a particular individual or organization to prevent actions or the omission of actions that could potentially cause harm to others.

 The Court held that the plaintiff’s claims of negligent investigation and reporting disclosed no reasonable cause of action.
 As such, the plaintiff’s claims related to negligent investigation and the provision of inaccurate information to the MFDA were dismissed, reaffirming that employers are not liable for negligence in internal investigations conducted within their regulatory obligations.